rosswilson/network-monitor-bot/README.md

 ## Requirements

-The only requirement of this application is Yarn.
-All other can be installed with:
+The only requirements of this application are Node.js and Yarn.
+All others can be installed with:

 `yarn install`